Docker Desktop 2.2, WSL 2, Drupal 8, and Symfony Performance

 This is a bit harder to glean from Scott’s Symfony demo.

-• The Docker Desktop release linked by Scott, release 2.1.7.0 does tout prominently brand new WSL integration, specifically WSL version 2.
+command was from outside WSL, on a Windows host, or inside WSL from say, Ubuntu WSL. - The Docker Desktop release linked by Scott, release 2.1.7.0 does tout prominently brand new WSL integration, specifically WSL version 2.

 On Simon Ferquel’s Introducing the Docker Desktop WSL 2 Backend (October 24, 2019), under the “Linux Workspaces support” section, it reads: